santathagawd/rdp-crack-tut/README.md

-# rdp-crack-tut
+# santathagawd/rdp-crack-tut

-This repository will help you learn how to "crack" windows RDP's.
-I am not responsible for any malicious use of these programs, they have all been posted for EDUCATIONAL purposes ONLY.
+Disclaimer: This repository has been created for EDUCATIONAL PURPOSES ONLY!
+I am not responsible for the misuse/abuse this program may be used for.

+If you need any help feel free to contact me on Telegram: @santathagawd